vele616/monorepo/packages/jobboard/website/content/jobs/product-manager-blockchain-gaming-remote-virtually-human-studio-RwjlA.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/virtually-human-studio"
 companyWebsite: "http://vhslab.com/"
-summary: "Excited about experience in: #management, #ui/ux, #marketing?
+summary: "Excited about experience in: #management, #analysis, #marketing?
 Check out this job post!"
 summaryBackup: "Virtually Human Studio is looking for a product manager that has experience in: #management, #ui/ux, #marketing."
 featured: 15
 ---